-The September-October edition of the Lincoln Library Bulletin is now available.
+The March-April edition of the Lincoln Library Bulletin is now available.
 Find out about the latest library happenings, as well as all upcoming events.
 You can read the Bulletin here or pick up a copy at the library.

 You don't want to miss any news, so consider subscribing to the email verison of the newsletter.
 Just click here and follow the online instructions.
 It's that simple and the next edition of the Bulletin will arrive in your inbox.